 One of the most iconic temples in the magical land of Bali is Tanah Lot Temple.
 The temple is popular for its sunset and Kecak dance performance.
 Tanah Lot is part of the many beautifully iconic Hindu temples in Bali.
 In addition to the beauty of the temple the access by going through the beach making the temple itself more unique.

 The location that set right on the coast makes Tanah Lot different than other temples.
-And when the sea water is tide, the temple becomes inaccessible.
+And when the seawater is rising, the temple becomes inaccessible.
 Tanah Lot which translates as land in the sea is an original Balinese language.
 The temple location in Tabanan is not too far from downtown Denpasar.

 Dang Hyang Nirartha & Tanah Lot Temple History